-23 Whitireia Park is administered by the Whitireia Park Board.
+Whitireia Park is administered by the Whitireia Park Board.

-Level of Service Performance Measures Baseline (2017) 2018/19 Target 2018/19 Result (Audited) 2018/19 Status of Result 2019/20 Target 2019/20 Result 2019/20 Status of Result Commentary on 2019/20 Results Percentage of regional population that has visited a regional park in last 12 months 68% ≥70% 74% Achieved ≥70% 74% Achieved Provide facilities and services that support Number of visits to a regional park in the last 12 months 1.7 million Increase on baseline 1.84 million Achieved Increase on baseline 1.76m Achieved the community enjoying, valuing and participating in Percentage of regional park visitors that are satisfied with their experience 24 95% 95% 97% Achieved 95% 98% Achieved regional parks On-park volunteer hours 25 15,503 hours 15,000 15,623 Achieved 15,000 10,720 Not Achieved К Average asset condition (1 = excellent; 5 = very poor) 2.33 (structures) 2.25 (tracks) ≤3 2.26 (structures) 1.59 (tracks) 2.06 (Overall) Achieved ≤3 2.13 (structures) 1.57 (tracks) 2.07 (overall) Achieved Protect and care for the environment, landscape and heritage Restore significant degraded environments 22,000 native trees planted pa 35,000 52,000 Achieved 35,000 63,367 Achieved L
+Level of Service Performance Measures Baseline (2017) 2018/19 Target 2018/19 Result (Audited) 2018/19 Status of Result 2019/20 Target 2019/20 Result 2019/20 Status of Result Commentary on 2019/20 Results Percentage of regional population that has visited a regional park in last 12 months %89 >70% 74% Achieved %0∠< 74% Achieved Provide facilities and Number of visits to a regional park in the last 12 months 1.7 million Increase on baseline 1.84 million Achieved Increase on baseline 1.76 million Achieved services that support the community enjoying, valuing and participating in regional parks Percentage of regional park visitors that are satisfied with their experience %56 %56 %16 Achieved 95% %86 Achieved On-park volunteer hours 15,503 hours 15,000 15,623 Achieved 15,000 10,720 Not Achieved Average asset condition (1= excellent; 5 = very poor) 2.33 (structures) 2.25 (tracks) $\Im$ 2.26 (structures) 1.59 (tracks) 2.06 (overall) Achieved 83 2.13 (structures) 1.57 (tracks) 2.07 (overall) Achieved Protect and care for the environment, landscape and heritage Restore significant degraded environments 22,000 native trees planted pa 35,000 52,000 Achieved 35,000 63,367 Achieved Γ

-K - Volunteer hours at the end of the second quarter were 6,562 and at the end of the third quarter were 9,172.
+K - Volunteerhours at the end of the second quarter were 6,562 and at the end of the third quarter were 9,172.
 All our usual volunteer planting days in autumn/winter were instead carried out by contractors, due to the uncertainty of the COVID-19 pandemic.
 This meant our volunteer hours were lower than usual.
 We also suspended all volunteer activity in our parks during COVID-19 Alert Levels 4 and 3 (March - May 2020) which resulted in volunteer hours being significantly below target.
-Volunteers re-started park-based work at Alert Level 2 in May 2020.
+Volunteers re-started park-based work at Level 2 in May 2020.

 L - We set a new record for trees planted in our regional parks and forests during 2019/20.
-We planted 50,467 plants in our Western Sector: across Battle Hill, Belmont, Whitireia26 and Queen Elizabeth Parks.
+We planted 50,467 plants in our Western Sector: across Battle Hill, Belmont, Whitireia and Queen Elizabeth Parks.
 We planted 12,900 plants in our Eastern Sector: across East Harbour, Wainuiomata, Kaitoke and Pakuratahi.

-24 Randomly selected sample of 500 residents 16+yr in the Wellington Region, telephone interviewing and face to face interviews with questionnaire, 90% confidence interval.
+Randomly selected sample of 500 residents 16+yr in the Wellington Region, telephone interviewing and face to face interviews with questionnaire, 90% confidence interval.
+24

-25 This is a measure of time spent by volunteers carrying out on-park work, e.g. tree planting, nursery work, track building, pest trapping.
+This is a measure of time spent by volunteers carrying out on-park work, e.g. tree planting, nursery work, track building, pest trapping.
 Rangers on-site collect the number of volunteer hours.

-26 Whitireia Park is administered by the Whitireia Park Board.
+This is a measure of time spent by volunteers carrying out Whitireia Park is administered by the Whitireia Park Board.